 Countrywide local chapters

 Our local chapters support carers in their efforts to live connected, productive, and fulfilling lives by providing guidance and comfort.
-They organize conferences, meetings, discussion groups, self-help groups, social gatherings, outings, and more.
+They organise conferences, meetings, discussion groups, self-help groups, social gatherings, outings, and more.

 Through our local chapters, carers become part of a community with others in similar situations, offering mutual support in caring for their family member or friend with mental health challenges, and in dealing with relevant local authorities and organizations.